sgubar/2019/dk82/Alex Demydenko/Labs/README.md

-This is my folder =)
+This is my first laboratory work
-My variant is usually 5
+=)